aisingapore/sgnlp/sgnlp/models/emotion_entailment/README.md

 ### Installation

-Install the dependencies required for sgnlp-models package.
+Install the dependencies required for sgnlp package.

 ### Dataset